Abusix FAQs

 Pricing for Abusix Mail Intelligence can be accessed here.
 There are three different tiers: Free, Pro and Elite.

 Our pricing is based on the number of queries you do.
 In order to calculate the most accurate price for you, we need to see how many queries you’re doing on a 7-day average.
-That’s why all our tiers start out with a free 14-day trial, which lets you and us know how many queries you roughly need.
-You can jump on a quick call with our team if you need more info or send us an email at support@abusix.com.
+That’s why all our tiers start out with 5000 free queries.
+You can jump on a quick call with our team if you need more info or send us an email at [email protected].

 Generally said, anyone who does not run their own mail system can’t use a blocklist.